Vennetianusha/payment-gateway-async/README.md

 ├── .gitignore
 └── README.md

-yaml
-Copy code

----

 ## 🔁 Payment Workflow

-1. Client sends a payment request through the API
+1. Client sends a payment request to the API
-2. Payment details are stored in PostgreSQL with status **PENDING**
+2. Payment is stored in PostgreSQL with status **PENDING**
-3. Payment task is pushed to a Redis queue
+3. Payment task is pushed to Redis queue
 4. Background worker processes the payment asynchronously
 5. Payment status is updated to **SUCCESS** or **FAILED**